-These guilt free no bake sugar free caramel slice bites are the perfect after dinner treat when you need to satisfy your sweet cravings.
+These guilt free no bake refined sugar free caramel slice bites are the perfect after dinner treat when you need to satisfy your sweet cravings.
 These are so moreish it will be hard to stop at just one.
+They are sweetened with whole medjool dates blitzed in a food processor to create that familiar caramel like flavour associated with traditional caramel slices you find in corner store bakeries.

 I love making treats on the weekend I can keep in the fridge so I can have them on hand for quick indulgences during the weeknights after work.
 I really do look forward to having that little something, kind of a reward of sorts, after a hard days work, followed by gym, then dinner, washing up, tidying up and whatever else needs to be done.